Zacharie is the guardian of Zone 0.

 The Batter is a deity deciding that creation is corrupt and deciding to end it all.

 It was Japhet's madness that made Dedan the jerk he is in-game.The room seems to imply the three were good friends at the start, and most of Dedan's cruelty is towards the Elsens.
 Perhaps seeing his friend try his best to please them, only for the Elsens to reject them due to their own paranoia, and watching him descend into madness due to his best efforts getting (unintentionally) thrown back on his face, embittered him against them.
 Perhaps he now thinks trying to be nice to the unappreciative morons that reduced one of his only friends to a violent madbird isn't something he's gonna do, and takes his rage out on his employees.

 The game takes place within the Batter's mind as he achieves mental purity.He is freeing himself of all internal stress (Zone 1), worries (Zone 2), desires (Zone 3), and dependence (The Room).

-When all of the zones have been purified, you can hear the Elsens' cries for help.When wandering the purified zones (1, 2, and 3), the song heard in the background is called "Not Safe."
-The song consists of desperate thumping and cries for help.
+When all of the zones have been purified, you can hear the Elsens' cries for help.When wandering the purified zones (1, 2, and 3), the piece heard in the background is called "Not Safe."
+The piece consists of whispering, desperate thumping and cries for help.
 During the game, Enoch mentions that without him, the citizens of the zone will fall into an eternal nothingness.
 It could be speculated that these cries for help are the Elsens lost in this nothingness and are desperate to escape, instead of them just disappearing.